the-teachingRSE-project/competencies/competencies.md

 They should know where to find information about tools and where to find help using them (DOCBB, SWREPOS).
 They should be able to use the tools (LIBS) and identify and report bugs (MOD).
 They need to be aware that the user's perspective is different from the developer's perspective in order to be able to write bug reports (USERS).
-They might produce new software (MOD, SRU) in which case they need to understand how to license their code for publication (SP).
+They might produce new software (MOD, SRU), in which case they need to understand how to license their code for publication (SP).
 PhD students need to be curious to be able to conduct their research.
 In order to be able to explore new tools (NEW) they must be able to evaluate research software (SWLC).
 They need to be able to interact with services (RC) and domain specific repositories (DOMREP).